 It is that time of the year for me, the time when I start to plan my angling for next year.
-I go through this exercise every close season and find it not only enjoyable but worthwhile as it takes allows me an excuse to research the fishing potential here and learn a bit more about what Ireland has to offer the angler.
+I go through this exercise every close season and find it not only enjoyable but worthwhile as it gives me an excuse to research the fishing potential here and learn a bit more about what Ireland has to offer the angler.
 Most of my plans come to nought but that is simply because I find too many options to try them all.
 For many years my plans have been fairly similar but I want to try some new venues in the coming season, see a bit more of the country and try out some new methods for a change.

 At the top of my ‘to do’ list is the completion of my ‘32’ project which started way back in 2020.
 Covid wrought havoc with my plans and while I caught up to some extent I still have a lot more counties to do.
 So much work has been done already that solid plans have been made and just need time to execute them.
 Here are the one I still have to visit: